vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 };
 ```

-- both of them receive `google` from which we extract required object (Marker or Polyline) and `map` which gives as a reference to the map on which we want to place our elements.
+- both of them receive `google` from which we extract required object (Marker or Polyline) and `map` which gives as a reference to the map on which we want to place our element.

 - each receive also a prop with data required to create a corresponding element.